lszeremeta/SDFEater/README.md

 ## How to start

-You can run SDFEater in a convenient way.
 You can use JAR file, run SDFEater from Docker image or build everything yourself.
 If you don't know what to choose, choose one of the first two options.

 ### JAR file